 Residents Can Help Ensure Sustainable Water Supply

-The outdoor watering ban will continue through 2022 and until the new Whitcomb Ave water treatment plant is completed.
+The outdoor watering ban will continue until the new Whitcomb Ave water treatment plant is completed.

 What outdoor watering is prohibited?